 If you don’t usually mind giving your kids sugar, try to avoid it on road trips.
 Sugar-fueled balls of energy and 45 square feet don’t blend well together.
 Migraine, anyone?

-Pack a trash bag.
 An empty grocery bag works just fine.
 Make sure you have a place to catch the trash, and there will be plenty.
 Clear plastic wraps taken off new movie boxes, snack packaging, and used wipes will need a place to go.
-Or you won’t recognize the inside of your car when you get to your destination.
+Or else you won’t recognize the inside of your car when you get to your destination.

-Pack zip lock bags.
-These nifty little things are great to store crayons that spilled from a broken crayon box, to store a left-over sandwich, and to have on hand for possible car sickness.
+These nifty little things are great to store crayons that spilled from a broken crayon box, to put away a left-over sandwich, or to have on hand for possible car sickness.
 They don’t take too much room and can save you a mess or two.

 Surviving (and enjoying) the road trip